Sexual reproduction

 Sexual reproduction is a type of reproduction that involves a complex life cycle in which a gamete (haploid reproductive cells, such as a sperm or egg cell) with a single set of chromosomes combines with another gamete to produce a zygote that develops into an organism composed of cells with two sets of chromosomes (diploid).
 This is typical in animals, though the number of chromosome sets and how that number changes in sexual reproduction varies, especially among plants, fungi, and other eukaryotes.

+In placental mammals, sperm cells exit the penis through the male urethra and enter the vagina during copulation, while egg cells enter the uterus through the oviduct.
+Other vertebrates of both sexes possess a cloaca for the release of sperm or egg cells.

 Sexual reproduction is the most common life cycle in multicellular eukaryotes, such as animals, fungi and plants.
 Sexual reproduction also occurs in some unicellular eukaryotes.
-Sexual reproduction does not occur in prokaryotes, unicellular organisms without cell nuclei, such bacteria and archaea.
-However, some process in bacteria may be considered analogous to sexual reproduction in that they incorporate new genetic information, including bacterial conjugation, transformation and transduction.
+Sexual reproduction does not occur in prokaryotes, unicellular organisms without cell nuclei, such as bacteria and archaea.
+However, some processes in bacteria, including bacterial conjugation, transformation and transduction, may be considered analogous to sexual reproduction in that they incorporate new genetic information.
 Some proteins and other features that are key for sexual reproduction may have arisen in bacteria, but sexual reproduction is believed to have developed in an ancient eukaryotic ancestor.

-In the production of gametes in eukaryotes, diploid precursor cells divide to produce haploid cells in a process called meiosis.
+In eukaryotes, diploid precursor cells divide to produce haploid cells in a process called meiosis.
 In meiosis, DNA is replicated to produce a total of four copies of each chromosome.
 This is followed by two cell divisions to generate haploid gametes.
 After the DNA is replicated in meiosis, the homologous chromosomes pair up so that their DNA sequences are aligned with each other.
-During this period before cell divisions, genetic information is exchanged between homologous chromosomes in a process known as genetic recombination.
-Homologous chromosomes contain highly similar but not identical information, and by exchanging these similar but not identical regions, genetic recombination increases genetic diversity among future generations.
+During this period before cell divisions, genetic information is exchanged between homologous chromosomes in genetic recombination.
+Homologous chromosomes contain highly similar but not identical information, and by exchanging similar but not identical regions, genetic recombination increases genetic diversity among future generations.